On November 24 I had a pleasure to participate in 3rd Digital Asian FP&A Board organised by Larysa Melnychuk.

 The history teaches us that the jobs were never in shortage before or after the adoption of more advanced tools.
 The efficiency and the reliability/quality have been improved and new possibilities have been created.
 Therefore, the realistic outcome we should expect is enhancing the majority of the functions and although the least skills-required jobs will become obsolete, the economy will replace them with new ones.

 Competing with ML algorithms crushing terabytes of data in seconds and finding patterns not visible otherwise is a pointless challenge.
 Instead, equipped with these tools, we need to change the focus.
-Having more arranged and more processed information, a standard FP&A job description evolves towards a more efficient communication, a better collaboration on multiple organisation levels and continuous advocacy for strategically & analytically supported decision making.
+Having more arranged and more processed information, a standard FP&A job description evolves towards more efficient communication, better collaboration on multiple organisation levels and continuous advocacy for strategically & analytically supported decision making.

 Image 2.
 Poll #2.
 Time spent on value-adding activities